Ages 14 and up. I specialize in adults and teens.

-If your child is too young for their chosen instrument, you might consider piano lessons for a year or two to give them the fundamentals of music (which will apply to any instrument they might play later) and keep them interested in playing music until they’re a little older.
+If your child is younger than 8 you might consider piano lessons for a year or two.
+The piano is less physically demanding than guitar and will still give them the fundamentals of music (which will apply to any instrument they might play later) and keep them interested in playing music until they’re a little older.

 If you have a child under age 5, you might consider a KinderMusik-type program.
 Those programs use a variety of instruments and techniques to give your child a strong music-learning base that they can expand on with their chosen instrument when they’re older.
 In my experience, starting earlier on a specific instrument doesn’t lead to faster or more thorough learning.
 A child starting piano at age 3 and playing 3 years, and a child starting at 5 and playing 1 year will both end up at about the same level.